 2 – The property is sold or in some other way changes ownership.

-3 – The taxpayer ceases to live permanently on the property. (except for medical abuse)
+3 – The taxpayer ceases to live permanently on the property (except for qualifying medical reasons).

 Other Information Sources:

 2 – The Oregon Department of Revenue Senior and Disabled Property Tax Deferral Account